quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

+We could've created a new function `checkSums` like we normally do, but in this case, we're showing a new technique, assigning a function to a variable.
+It might look strange but, it's no different to assigning a variable to a `string`, or an `int`, functions in effect are values too.

+It's not shown here, but this technique can be useful when you want to bind a function to other local variables in "scope" (e.g between some `{}`).
+It also allows you to reduce the surface area of your API.

+By defining this function inside the test, it cannot be used by other functions in this package.
+Hiding variables and functions that don't need to be exported is an important design consideration.

 A handy side-effect of this is this adds a little type-safety to our code.
 If
 a developer mistakenly adds a new test with `checkSums(t, got, "dave")` the compiler